 Health Care in Spain

 As in most EU countries, there are two health systems in Spain, the private one and the National Health Service.
 Both are generally excellent, and in some cases rated the best in the world.

 National Health Service

-This service is available to all Spaniards, those in work (and paying taxes), some foreign pensioners (including those from the UK), visitors from other EU countries, and in emergency situations.
+This service is available to all Spaniards, those in work (and paying taxes), some foreign pensioners including those from the UK from other EU countries, and in real emergency situations.
 If you don't come into any of these categories, you will probably get treatment, but you may have to pay for it.
 Paying for good health can be expensive.

 All EU persons resident in Spain are entitled to free health care under the Spanish system.
 You should apply for a Tarjeta Sanitaria (health card) as this will be needed when visiting your doctor, clinics and hospitals.
 Prescriptions will be stored on this card and read at the pharmacy - overcoming the need for paper prescriptions.
 Although computers are slowly being introduced into the Spanish health system for maintaining data on patients, you may still be required to look after any paperwork produced by the pre-computer system, for presentation to doctors and specialists in the future.

 State hospitals in Spain tend to be basic, but spotlessly clean.
 The purpose of the hospital staff is for medical duties only.
 The comfort care of patients is the duty of family and friends, and for this, there is usually a reclining chair next the to patient's bed where family or friends of the patient can stay 24 hours a day, usually taking their 'caring' duties in turn.
 Hospitals are normally open 24 hours a day with no specific 'visiting hours'.